 - Our Computer Lab is now OPEN to the Public.
 Safety barriers have been installed between computers and we ask that only 2 people at a time utilize our lab and that visitors social distance, keeping one computer in between you

 Get Vaccinated!
-Vaccine Resources and Information
+Vaccine Info and Resources

 Getting vaccinated is now convenient (no appointment necessary at most locations), open to everyone 5 years and older – and it’s FREE!
 If you live in Douglas County and need a ride to your appointment, contact our Independence, Inc. General Public Transportation Department and get scheduled!